What is Cloud Computing?

 When a single platform holds more than one process, application or a virtual machine for many users, it is called multi-tenancy.
 Since all cloud service providers cater to multiple clients, multi-tenancy is a popular feature.

 With cloud computing, you can set up a virtual office that can be accessible from anywhere.
 You can access your data on multiple devices at any location.
 This flexibility of connecting to your data is even more important in this era of web-enabled devices.

 2. Cost saving

 The return on investment is very high in the case of cloud computing.
 The ease of access the cloud provides on all devices saves you crucial time and money in your projects.
-The cloud works on the pay-as-you-go model.
-It means you are charged for only what you use.
+The mist works on the pay-as-you-go model.
+It means you are charged only for what you use.
 The customized pricing allows for better affordability.
-Cloud saves you a huge amount of cost that is invested in hardware, software and IT infrastructure.
+Cloud saves you a vast amount of cost that invested in hardware, software, and IT infrastructure.
 Plus, maintenance is not to be worried about.

 Cloud computing does not come with fixed plans.
 You can scale up or scale down your business and you will be only charged for what you use.
 This flexibility allows businesses to keep costs low while ensuring a 24/7 runtime.
 Applications can be customized and data can be accessed anywhere through the internet.

 Business processes can be daunting and time-consuming.
 An efficient infrastructure and support might not be possible.
 This is where the Cloud comes in.
 It offers efficient infrastructure that accommodates itself to your needs.
 The computing makes is efficient to install and maintain the applications.